 New replacement parts for most older-model pinball games can be difficult or impossible to find anymore, since most of the original manufacturers have been out of business for several decades and new replacement parts simply aren't available anymore.

 One alternative to the difficult task of trying to repair or rebuild the original flippers on your older-model pinball machine is to consider upgrading the entire flipper assemblies to a later/modern design.
 There are a few benefits to this upgrade:

 Flipper Coil Mounting:

 When using the later-model units, you can either keep and re-use your old flipper coils, or you can purchase new coils- either in the old original style, or later-model coils- all depending on your personal preferences, what game you are working on, and your own technical abilities.
-Replacement coils are available on our Coils & Coil Parts page.
 Need help selecting a coil?
 Just e-mail us with the name of the game you are working on, what type flipper assemblies you're installing, and we can help.

-For example, if you are working on an older game that uses shorter 1-3/4" flipper coils (such as Bally games up to approx. 1987, Williams games up to 1980, Stern solid-state games up to 1985, etc), you can keep and re-use these coils on the new assemblies.
+For example, if you are working on an older game that uses shorter 1-9/16-inch flipper coils (such as Bally games up to approx. 1987, Williams games up to 1980, Stern solid-state games up to 1985, etc), you can keep and re-use these coils on the new assemblies.
 The only requirement for doing this is that the new flipper assemblies must have two new screw holes drilled and tapped in the baseplate, to mount the front coil bracket further back, to accomodate the shorter coils (as shown in picture above).
 This requires some special tools, and skills in measuring, drilling, and tapping for new screw threads, in order to properly re-locate the front coil mounting bracket further back on the baseplate so it holds the short coil secure.